colcon/colcon-bundle/README.md

 `docker build -t colcon-docker .`

-Once your docker image is built you can then run it with your local workspace mounted into the container by executing `docker run -it -v $(pwd):/workspace colcon-docker bash` in the workspace directory.
-Then inside the docker container `/workspace` will contain your local directory.
+Once your docker image is built you can then run it with your local workspace mounted into the container by executing `docker run -it -v <PATH_TO_WORKSPACE>:/workspace colcon-docker bash`.
+Once inside the docker container `/workspace` will be bound to your local directory.

 ### Dockerfile